farisfirenze/freshli-project/README.md

 # freshli_delivery

 Freshli Fish Delivery App
-This app is mainnly about a fish delivery app for major restaurants.
+This app is a fish delivery app for major restaurants.
+The app is created using Cloudinary and Firebase in Flutter

 You can find some screenshots below for your reference